js-uy/js.uy/README.md

 ## I run a Uruguayan JS community, can I have a js.uy domain?

-Sure, the idea is to give the whole Uruguayan JS community a stronger image not to own anything so please [✉️](mailto:hola@hs.uy) and I can add your CNAME to the Antel DNS.
+Sure, the idea is to give the whole Uruguayan JS community a stronger image not to own anything so please [✉️](mailto:hola@hs.uy) and I can add your A record to the Antel DNS.

 ## Future plans